KEITH A. CLOUSE

 214.239.2705 (direct phone)

-Keith Clouse is an employment law specialist with over 25 years of experience representing senior-level and C-suite executives, business owners, physicians, and corporations in complex employment litigation, arbitration, and negotiations.
+Keith Clouse is an employment law specialist with over 30 years of experience representing senior-level and C-Suite executives, business owners, physicians, and corporations in complex employment litigation, arbitration, and contract negotiations.
 High-level business executives, physicians, and other professionals consistently rely on Mr. Clouse for employment law expertise and advice on employment contracts, covenants not to compete, severance agreements, equity awards, trade secret disputes, and breach of fiduciary duty claims.

 Mr. Clouse does not sugarcoat.
 He does not placate.
 And in the courtroom, he absolutely does not relent.

-Mr. Clouse is known in business circles as the go-to guy for litigating and addressing employment issues.
-In addition to negotiating employment contracts and severance packages and agreements on behalf of executives, his track record includes successfully defending numerous discrimination, wrongful discharge, sexual harassment, and breach of contract claims filed against corporate clients in state and federal courts.
+Mr. Clouse is known in business circles as the go-to guy for representing C-Suite and senior executives.
+In addition to negotiating employment contracts, equity awards, and severance agreements on behalf of senior executives, his track record includes successfully defending numerous discrimination, wrongful discharge, sexual harassment, and breach of contract claims filed against corporate clients in state and federal courts.

 Mr. Clouse has been Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization since 1994.
-Fewer than 1 percent of the 98,000 licensed attorneys in Texas are Board Certified in Labor and Employment Law.
+Fewer than 1% of the 103,000 licensed attorneys in Texas are Board Certified in Labor and Employment Law.
+In 2019, he was inducted into the College of Labor and Employment Lawyers, a professional organization that recognizes attorneys who have distinguished themselves in the practice of employment law.

-Mr. Clouse has earned selection to the annual Texas Super Lawyers list by Thomson Reuters in Texas Monthly magazine since 2003, including multiple selections among the Top 100 Attorneys in Dallas/Fort Worth.
-He has been named among the Best Lawyers in Dallas by his peers in the legal community and the publishers of D Magazine since 2007.
-In 2015, D CEO magazine recognized Mr. Clouse as a Dallas 500 Business Leader.
+Mr. Clouse has earned selection to the annual Texas Super Lawyers list by Thomson Reuters in Texas Monthly magazine since 2003.
+In 2021, he was named one of Super Lawyers’ Top 100 lawyers in Texas and one of the Top 100 attorneys in the Dallas-Fort Worth region.
+He has also been consistently named among the Best Lawyers in Dallas by his peers in the legal community and the publishers of D Magazine since 2007.
+In 2022, he was selected as a member of D Magazine’s inaugural class of Best Lawyers in Dallas Hall of Fame, which honors attorneys who have been selected to the annual list for at least 15 years.
+Each year since 2015, Mr. Clouse has been named to The Best Lawyers in America for employment law.
+In 2015, D CEO magazine recognized Mr. Clouse as a Dallas 500 Business Leader and, in 2018, he was profiled as the Attorney of the Month in Attorney at Law magazine.

 In 2007, Mr. Clouse was invited to join the panel of employment arbitrators with the American Arbitration Association (AAA), and he is regularly chosen to serve as an arbitrator in AAA employment cases.